 Earlier this month, the Federal Reserve declared an inflation target of more than 2%.
 On the 16th of September, Federal Reserve Chair Jerome Powell said the central bank maintains an easy monetary policy until inflation climbs above the target.

 Also, the Federal Reserve revealed plans to further withhold the U.S. Treasury securities and mortgage-backed securities.
 The plan seeks to “sustain smooth market functioning and help foster accommodative financial conditions.”

 Considering the economic status and Bitcoin’s fixed supply of 21 million, many investors see the digital asset as a way to preserve value.

 Other Investments in Bitcoin

-Many individual and institutional investors, including Microstrategy (NASDAQ: MSTR) Incorporated believe Bitcoin is a dependable store of value.
-In August, mobile intelligence and mobile software provider Microstrategy announced 21,454 BTC purchases worth $250 million.
+Many individual and institutional investors, including MicroStrategy Incorporated (NASDAQ: MSTR) Incorporated believe Bitcoin is a dependable store of value.
+In August, mobile intelligence and mobile software provider MicroStrategy announced 21,454 BTC purchases worth $250 million.

 Furthermore, a Canada-based restaurant Tahinis announced the conversion of its “entire cash” into Bitcoin.
 Tahinis revealed the move in a tweet on the 18th of August.

 Also in August, another Canadian company Snappa said it started purchasing Bitcoin as a reserve asset.
 Revealing further, the company said a significant portion of its cash is reserved in Bitcoin.